BAMresearch/ctsimu-artist-module/docs/matrix.md

 ### Getter Functions

 * `element { col_index row_index }` — Returns the matrix element at the requested column and row.
-* `get_row_vector { row_index }` — Returns the vector of the requested `row` index.
+* `get_row { row_index }` — Returns the vector of the requested `row` index.
 This is *not* a copy of the row vector.
 Manipulating its elements will manipulate the matrix.
 Use the vector method `get_copy` to get a new, independent copy of the row vector.
-* `get_col_vector { col_index }` — Returns a vector for the requested column index.
+* `get_col { col_index }` — Returns a vector for the requested column index.
 This is a new vector object and not a copy.
 Manipulating its elements will *not* manipulate the matrix.
 This vector should be destroyed independently when not needed anymore.

 ### Setter Functions